kaosmicadei/concurrent-hs/README.md

 # concurence-hs
-Few examples using concurrence in Haskell
+Few tests using concurrence in Haskell